jamesmeneghello/pynab/README.md

 Technical Differences to Newznab
 ================================

-- Uses a document-based storage engine rather than a relational storage engine like MySQL
-  - Adherence to schema isn't strict, so migrations are easy
-  - Once releases are built, only one query is required to retrieve all related information (no gigantic joins)
-  - Significantly faster than MySQL
 - Collates binaries at a part-level rather than segment
   - No more tables of 80,000,000 parts that take 40 years to process and several centuries to delete
   - Smaller DB size, since there's no overhead of storing 80,000,000 parts (more like 200-300k)